Why do Muslims fast? Harm to health or healing from diseases? Muslims strictly observe traditions and covenants. Muslim fasting when you can eat.

 2019– from May 6 to June 5.

-It is worth noting that the rules of fasting Ramadan are valid only during the daytime.
-Some acts committed during fasting are considered forbidden.
+It is worth noting that the rules of Ramadan fasting apply only during the daytime.
+Some actions performed during fasting are considered prohibited.

 • Special or intentional meal